 Using the active voice

-Original: The process of essay shortening is often found as a challenging task.
+Original (passive voice): The process of essay shortening is often found to be a challenging task.

 Simplifying long phrases